-Tourism, as economic activity, must join the concept of sustainable development, being an industry dependent by resources of nature and cultural heritage of every society that sells these resources as part of its products and at the same time, it shares some resources with other users, including local communities.
+Tourism, as economic activity, it must join the concept of sustainable development, being an industry dependent by resources of nature and cultural heritage of every society that sells these resources as part of its products and at the same time, it shares some resources with other users, including local communities.

-In its development, tourism, consumes or uses, mostly, natural components and resources.
-Tourism and the environment of the region are in a total interdependence because natural environment offers important resources.
-Their recovery will involve
+In its development, tourism, consume or use, mostly, natural components and resources, socio-cultural, urban, rural environment.
+Tourism and the environment of the region are in a total interdependent, because natural environment offers important resources, and their recovery will involve safety regulations and concrete actions for the development of a sustainable tourism

-On the other hand, the development of tourist products of certain insurance and travel services can pollute, degrade or destroy the environment with its natural resources.
+On the other hand, through his work and organization, development of tourist products of certain insurance and travel services, tourism can pollute, degrade or destroy the environment with its natural resources and the man-made.

-Changes that have occurred in the environment contributes to the increase or decrease of competitivity in tourism.
+The changes that have occurred in the environment contributes to the increase or decrease of competitive in tourism.

-Positive effects are these that improve the quality of the environment and enrich the landscape, architecture and the establishment of protected areas.
+Positive effects refers to improve the quality of the environment, enriching the landscape, architecture and the establishment of protected areas where the practice of ecotourism, ecological reconstruction, socio-economic development.